-The Project Number of the contract does not result in a valid Job Number for Sage Timberline Office.
+The Project Number of the contract does not result in a valid Job Number for Sage 300 Construction and Real Estate.
 Normally the Timberline Job Number is identical to the Prolog Project Number however an alternate value may be specified using a substitution table in Integrator.
 Regardless, this message will occur when the Job Number would be invalid.
 An invalid Job Number would be one that fits one of the following scenarios:

 |Wrong Format||If you have a sectioned Job Number then the job number must be in a specific format to be considered value.
 The format will be dependent on the number of sections, the number of characters in each section and the separator characters between them.
 If the Job Number that is based on either the Prolog Project Number or an Integrator substitution table results in a format that is different than the expected format, it will be rejected.|

 Determine the expected size and format for the Timberline Job Number

 - Start Sage 300 Construction and Real Estate Job Cost

 - Click the File menu, click Data Folder Settings, and then click Custom Descriptions

 - Scroll down to the JC Job filed so that the cursor is on this line.

 - The window that is displayed will show the number of sections that are defined, the number of characters for each, and the separator characters between them.
 If there are no sections defined then you do not have a sectioned Job Number.
 In this case, click Cancel and refer to the value in the Size column for JC Job.

 Review Integrator's substitution table